emanderson811/computers-reading-cookbooks/_posts/2025-08-25-lexos-grapefruit.md

   </div>
 </div>

-In the next post I will dive deeper with Lexos to identify clusters of similar cookbooks using the K-Means tool and investigate what makes each cluster unique with the Top Words tool.
+In the next post I will dive deeper with Lexos to identify clusters of similar cookbooks using the K-Means tool and investigate what makes each cluster unique with the "classes" comparison in the Top Words tool.
 Stay tuned!